D-Robotics/rdk_doc_en/docs/toolchain_development/intermediate/ptq_process.md

 #### **hb_perf** Tool

-**hb_perf** is a tool for analyzing the performance of Horizon's quantized mixed models.
+**hb_perf** is a tool for analyzing the performance of D-Robotics's quantized mixed models.

 - Usage